-Simulcast pari-mutuel wagering is now offered at remote locations.
-Bettors can now place these bets at websites and enter into a pool of betting rather than having to go to the actual race site itself.
+Simulcast pari-mutuel wagering is offered at remote locations.
+For example, bettors can place these bets at websites.

-Indian casinos were allowed to be built and operated in 1987 by Indian tribes after the Supreme Court ruled in favor of the California vs Cabazon Band of Mission Indians case.
+The Supreme Court ruled in favor of the California vs Cabazon Band of Mission Indians case in 1987.
+Subsequently, Indian tribes were free to build casinos.
 Today 62 of the 109 California tribes own 68 casinos.

-It’s estimated that Indian casinos in California generate $7.5 billion annually with $500 million going towards state tax revenue.
-The largest casino in the state is located in Temecula, the Pechanga Resort and Casino, which has over 3,400 slot machines and 188,000 square feet of gaming space.
+Indian casinos in California generate an estimated $7.5 billion annually and $500 million in tax revenue.
+The Pechanga Resort and Casino is the largest casino in California.
+There are over 3,400 slot machines and 188,000 square feet of gaming space in the casino.
 It cost $262 million to build, opened on June 24, 2002, and employs 4,100 people.

-On June 27, 1933, voters approved Proposition 5 which legalized pari-mutuel wagering on horse races.
-All other wagers are illegal to this day which is stated in section 19593 of the Business and Professional Code:
+On June 27, 1933, voters approved Proposition 5.
+This legalized pari-mutuel wagering on horse races.
+All other wagers are illegal.
+Section 19593 of the Business and Professional Code states:

 “No method of betting, pool making, or wagering other than by the parimutuel method shall be permitted or used by any person licensed under this chapter to conduct a horse racing meeting.”

 Nonprofit organizations must register with the California Bureau of Gambling Control to host a charity event.
-These organizations are limited to one event per calendar year, and no one is allowed to participate at these fundraising events that are under 21 years of age.
+These organizations are limited to one event per calendar year.
+Additionally, you have to be 21 or older to participate.

-On January 1, 2007, a new California law, Business and Professions Code sections 19985-19987, passed allowing pre-approved nonprofit organizations to hold “charity poker night” fundraisers.
+On Jan.
+1, 2007 the Business and Professions Code sections 19985-19987, passed in California.
+This allowed pre-approved nonprofit organizations to hold “charity poker night” fundraisers.
 Nonprofit organizations and suppliers must submit an annual registration form to the Bureau for approval.
-Not all games are approved by the State of California Department of Justice; please see the current game list here.
+The State of California Department of Justice doesn’t approve all games; please see the current game list here.